zhangzhao4444/claude-debugs-for-you/README.md

 That means it should also work with other models / clients etc. but I only demonstrate it with Claude Desktop here.

-It's theoretically language-agnostic, assuming debugger console support and valid launch.json for debugging in VSCode.
+It's language-agnostic, assuming debugger console support and valid launch.json for debugging in VSCode.

 ## Getting Started